 - Evenly distribute more pillow stuffing into the top corners and over the top of the herbs being careful not to over stuff.

 - Bring the edges of the opening together, and pin closed with the straight pins.

 - Using the same thread used to sew the pillow seams, use an overcast or ladder stitch to close the sachet.
 Trim the loose thread.

 - Squish the pillow to even it out.
 The squishing is sooooo satisfying and it smells really good.

 - If you care to add a little more decoration to the finished pillow, you can either sew on or glue gun on a decorative trim.
 I tied a bow with ribbon and glue gunned it into place on one sample and did the same with a fabric ready made flower on the others.

 The herbs are a very important part of this project.
+Don’t skimp on the aromatherapy part of this Galentine’s Day Gift.
 There are a few suppliers online, but I’ve always used Mountain Rose Herbs.
 Many years ago, I supported myself as a Certified Massage Therapist, and used to make these pillows as surprise gifts for my clients.
 So I bought my herbs in bulk to make all the fun things I gifted these lovely people who made my business possible.
 I got out of the business almost a decade ago, but I still have some of those herbs remaining.
 I used them in these sachet pillows, and they are still fragrant and wonderful as ever!

 Be creative and mix and match fabrics and trims!!
-I love a good craft project that uses all my crafty skills including a little hand sewing and a glue gun!
+There is so much joy to be had in a craft project that uses all the crafty skills including a little hand sewing and a glue gun!